-Hello, Abel here, and I am the producer and host of The Tale of Rome, a new podcast .
-A tale of ancient Rome, with a somewhat different point of view.
+Hello, my name is Abel.
+I am the producer and host of The Tale of Rome, a podcast of ancient Rome with a somewhat different point of view.
+Sometimes politically incorrect, and sometimes (yep, sometimes) spot on.
 Structured like a story, narrated like a novel.

 What’s in it for me, with this podcast?